davislg/NasmHelloWorld/README.md

 Everything seems to work under OS X Lion.

-To assemble the 64 bit version you'll need to build your own nasm (use homebrew).
+To assemble the 64 bit version you'll need to build your own nasm (use macports or homebrew).

 ## Thanks
-These, among other sources, where helpful:
+These, among other sources, were helpful:

 * http://thexploit.com/secdev/mac-os-x-64-bit-assembly-system-calls/
 * http://www.x86-64.org/documentation/abi.pdf